Applicants must have a medical degree prior to the residency program start date from one of the following:

 Interviews cannot be scheduled until all required documents listed above have been received.
 It is the responsibility of each applicant to ensure that their application is complete.

-- Interview days are held from mid-to-late November through early-to-mid February.
+- Interview days are held from mid-October through late January on Mondays and Fridays.

 Interview day structure

 - Program orientation